carey-suehs/GCD_Course_Project/README.md

 __________EXTRACT ONLY THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION

 This section provides code for creating "wide" and "long" subsets of the "alldata" table.
-The resulting dataframes "subset_wide" and "subset_long" can be considere as TIDY because:
+The resulting dataframes "subset_wide" and "subset_long" can be considered as TIDY because:

      1. Each row corresponds to 1 observation.
      2. Only one type of observation is contained therein.